Smallpox and mpox vaccines: Canadian Immunization Guide

 The incubation period for smallpox is from 7 to 19 days, typically 10 to 14 days to the onset of illness and 2 to 4 more days to the onset of the rash.
 Infectivity can occur at any time from the development of the rash to the disappearance of all scabs - approximately 3 weeks.
 Infectivity is highest early in the clinical disease.

-Mpox has a typical incubation period of 6-13 days from exposure, but can range from 5-21 days.
+Mpox has a typical incubation period of 6 to 13 days from exposure, but can range from 5 to 21 days.

 Risk factors

-Canadians born in 1972 or later have not been routinely immunized against smallpox and are therefore considered susceptible to orthopoxvirus infections.
+Canadians born in 1972 or later have not been routinely immunized against smallpox and are therefore considered susceptible to smallpox.
 Discontinuation of vaccination for travel was recommended by the WHO in 1980 and was no longer required by any country by 1982.
-Individuals who have been vaccinated in the past against smallpox may have partial immunity to other orthopoxviruses.
+There is currently no evidence to support routine smallpox immunization of the general Canadian population.

 Spectrum of clinical illness

 Mpox disease is usually self-limiting and resolves within 14 to 28 days.
-For information on the clinical manifestations of monkeypox virus infection, refer to the PHAC webpage.
-The duration of communicability for monkeypox virus may be up to 2 to 4 weeks, based on limited evidence of polymerase chain reaction (PCR) detection of monkeypox virus in the upper respiratory tract, and people are considered infectious until all the lesions have scabbed, fallen off and been replaced with healed skin.
+The duration of communicability for monkeypox virus may be up to 2 to 4 weeks.
+People are considered infectious until all the lesions have scabbed, fallen off and been replaced with healed skin.
+Monkeypox virus clade II is associated with milder illness than clade I.

 Disease distribution